Menu Close

 Stair Riser Height

-The code specifies that risers should not be more than 7 ¾ inches in height and that any variation of risers within a flight of stairs should not be more than ⅜ inch.
+Section R311.7.5.1 of the code specifies that risers must not be more than 7 ¾ inches in height and that any variation of risers within a flight of stairs must not be more than ⅜ inch.
 Note that dimensions here should be taken excluding carpets, rugs, or runners.

 Stair Riser Height